 I’m pretty sure that flying with a baby and kids is a day every parent dreads.
-My husband and I just flew from the southern United States to the West Coast and back with a 5-month-old, 2.5 year old, and 4 year old.
+My husband and I just flew from the southern United States to the West Coast and back with a 5-month-old, 2.5 year old, and almost 4 year old.
 And the month before that I flew the same trip one way when we moved.
-This last trip was two full days of travel, four flights, no naps, and a ton of crap to carry, and a car rental.
+This last trip was two full days of travel, four flights, no naps, and a ton of crap to carry and a car rental.
 I know we learned a thing or two for next time!
 I had this idea that maybe I’d find cheap tickets for me and the kids to fly home while Peter works…uh no way now that I know the logistics!
-Anyway, here is how we survived flying across the country with three small kids!
+Anyway, here is how we survived flying with a baby, toddler, and 4 year old across the country!

 What not to do:

 Don’t pick the cheap seats through United Airlines.

 Especially when flying across the country with three small kids.
 They have been under a ton of scrutiny lately and it’s obvious why.
 They just suck at making bad situations better.

 They assigned our seats at every gate and did a terrible job.
 We were separated on all flights (2 of us one place, 3 in another) except the last one because of a nice guy who traded us seats, not because of the airline helping families.
 I’ve flown a lot with my babies now and other airlines have always moved people so that I can sit with all my little kids and have hubby help.
 I’ve even seen airlines offer miles for volunteers to help us out!
 Not like United, who placed my four-year-old in a seat alone by a stranger because they didn’t find the need to put him by his parents, even after we pleaded.